GregorKirbis/zu-vill/README.md

 3. Make your changes.
 4. Commit your changes and push to your branch.
 5. Create a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify this README file to better suit the specifics of your project and its requirements.